 Born and raised in New York City, my teen years were spent on a chicken farm in upstate New York, near Cooperstown.

 My undergraduate years were divided between Michigan State University and Long Island University, and my graduate years were spent at UNC in Chapel Hill.
 In 1962 I joined the Peace Corps with a school building project in the West African nation of Gabon.
 Later, during graduate school, I did research and lived in Venezuela for two years.
-Since moving to Santa Fe, I’ve served on the Santa Fe County Health Policy and Planning Board, tutored in the public schools and in November 2016 was elected to serve on the Governing Board of the Santa Fe Community College.
+Since moving to Santa Fe, I’ve served on the Santa Fe County Health Policy and Planning Board, tutored in the public schools and in January of 2022, I’m honored to be assuming new duties as the President of the Santa Fe Community College Governing Board.

 After being involved with public banking advocacy for five years, I have more and more come to realize the significant impact a public bank can have on our state.
 It will allow our taxpayer money to be leveraged to create non-tax revenue (more money without additional taxes).
 Further, a public bank can provide a means to put more of our state money back into our local economy by supporting economic development and education, to name just two areas.